-Your original log file is closed with a message that the server debug log is being switched to new\logfile\name.
-The top of new\logfile\name tells you the name of the previous server debug log file.
+Your original log file is closed with a message that the server debug log is being switched to new\Logfile\name.
+The top of new\Logfile\name tells you the name of the previous server debug log file.

-Chapter 9 Setting Up a Floating License Server
+Chapter 8 Setting Up a Floating License Server

-The following topics describe the installation of FlexNet server software and the configuration of the client machines:
+Describes the installation of FlexNet server software and the configuration of the client machines.
+It contains the following sections: